-- 38. This is included under Schedule 3, paragraph 4 of the 2018 (No. 2) Regulations; these refer to last year's regulations and we will be updating these when the new regulations are laid. - 39.
-A national weighting will be published for the new year 7 cohort later this year. - 39.1.
-We will calculate this weighting in the same way, by scaling back the proportion of year 7 pupils identified as having low prior attainment (LPA) to a level commensurate with the number of secondary-age pupils identified as LPA in October 2015, before the new, more challenging KS2 test was introduced. - 40.
-The weightings will operate in the same way as last year; the number of pupils identified as having LPA in the data will be multiplied by the relevant weighting to determine the number of pupils eligible for the factor for funding purposes. - 41.
+- 63. In 2020 to 2021, we have carried forward the weightings we used in 2019 to 2020 for the year 7 to year 9 cohorts, so they will apply to the year 8 to year 10 cohorts respectively. - 64.
+For the financial year 2020 to 2021, the weightings are: - 64.1. pupils in year 8 in October 2019: 64% - 64.2. pupils in year 9 in October 2019: 58% - 64.3. pupils in year 10 in October 2019: 48% - 65.
+This is included under Schedule 3, paragraph 4 of the 2020 Regulations. - 66.
+A national weighting of 65% should be used for those who are year 7 in the academic year 2019 to 2020. - 67.
+We have calculated this weighting in the same way, by scaling back the proportion of year 7 pupils identified as having low prior attainment (LPA) to a level commensurate with the number of secondary-age pupils identified as LPA in October 2015; before the new, more challenging, KS2 test was introduced. - 68.
+The weightings will operate in the same way as last year; the number of pupils identified as having LPA in the data will be multiplied by the relevant weighting to determine the number of pupils eligible for the factor for funding purposes. - 69.
 Local authorities will not be able to change the weighting, but will be able to adjust their secondary LPA unit value as in previous years.
-This will enable local authorities, in most cases, to maintain their LPA factor at previous levels without significant turbulence. - 42.
+This will enable local authorities, in most cases, to maintain their LPA factor at previous levels without significant turbulence. - 70.
 LPA funding will be allocated to all pupils identified as not reaching the expected standard at the previous phase, regardless of their year group.
-It does not only apply to those pupils in their first year of schooling. - 43.
+It does not only apply to those pupils in their first year of schooling. - 71.
 As with current funding arrangements, pupils who have not undertaken the assessment are given the overall average attainment score of their year group, so are taken into account when calculating a school's LPA rate.